pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Writing properties
 ==================

 In PyMeasure, `Python properties`_ are the preferred method for dealing with variables that are read or set.
 PyMeasure comes with two convenience functions for making properties for classes.
 The :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` function returns a property that issues a GPIB/SCPI requests when the value is used.
-For example, if our "Extreme 5000" has the :code:`*IDN?` command we can write the following property to be added above the :code:`def __init__` line in our above example class.
+For example, if our "Extreme 5000" has the :code:`*IDN?` command we can write the following property to be added above the :code:`def __init__` line in our above example class, or added to the class after the fact as in the code here:

 .. _Python properties: https://docs.python.org/3/howto/descriptor.html#properties